 Introduction

 There are many stressors that can disturb an ecosystem, and ecologists have long quantified the consequences of individual perturbations (Wilcove et al. 1998).
-Less work, however, has been done to measure the effects of multiple stressors and the interactions between them (Travis 2003; Crain 2008; Darling and Côté 2008).
-If disturbances interact synergistically, a perturbation that has little effect when occurring alone may amplify the disturbance caused by a coincident perturbation (Crain 2008; Darling and Côté 2008; Nye 2013; Gurevitch2000).
-In the most worrying cases, interactions multiple stressors could drive a population extinct even though assessments of individual impacts would suggest otherwise (e.g., Pelletier et al. 2006; Travis 2003).
+Less work, however, has been done to measure the effects of multiple stressors and the interactions between them (Travis 2003; Crain et al. 2008; Darling and Côté 2008).
+If disturbances interact synergistically, a perturbation that has little effect when occurring alone may amplify the disturbance caused by a coincident perturbation (Crain et al. 2008; Darling and Côté 2008; Nye et al. 2013; Gurevitch et al. 2000).
+In the most worrying cases, interactions among multiple stressors could drive a population extinct even though assessments of individual impacts would suggest otherwise (e.g., Pelletier et al. 2006; Travis 2003).
 Because disturbances rarely occur in isolation, measuring the effects of multiple disturbances provides a better understanding of likely impacts to an ecosystem (Doak and Morris 2010; Fordham et al. 2013; Folt et al. 1999).

 Climate change and harvesting, two of the largest anthropogenic impacts for both marine and terrestrial species (Milner-Gulland and Bennet 2003; Sekercioglu et al. 2008; Halpern et al. 2008), provide an important example of ecological disturbances occurring in unison.
 One effect of climate change is that isotherms move across a landscape with a rate and direction referred to as climate velocity (Loarie et al. 2009; Burrows et al. 2011).
 Marine and terrestrial population distributions shift in response to climate change (Perry et al. 2005; Chen et al. 2011), and there is evidence that climate velocities can successfully explain these shifts (Pinsky et al. 2013).

-Many of these shifting species, however, are also subject to harvesting or fishing (Wilcove et al. 1998; Sala 2000; Worm et al. 2009), interactions between the two stressors.
+Many of these shifting species, however, are also subject to harvesting or fishing (Wilcove et al. 1998; Sala 2000; Worm et al. 2009), such that interactions between the two stressors are possible.
 For example, empirical data suggest that Atlantic croaker populations move poleward with warming temperatures, but do so less when heavily fished (Hare et al. 2010).
 In addition, climate and fishing both appear to have influenced the distribution of North Sea cod over the past century (Engelhard et al. 2014).
 While not specifically addressing range shifts and harvest together, synergistic interactions between warming temperatures and harvesting have been identified in microcosm experiments (Mora et al. 2007), observations suggest that species follow warming temperatures more effectively in protected areas than in unprotected land (Thomas et al. 2012), and a number of studies conclude that harvest increases the sensitivity of populations to climate variability (Anderson et al. 2008; Botsford et al. 2011; Shelton et al. 2011; Planque et al. 2011).
 Taken together, this work underscores the importance of understanding in greater mechanistic detail how climate velocity and harvesting interact.
 Models provide a useful tool in this situation for building our intuition.

 A common approach to modeling climate impacts has been to use bioclimatic-envelope models (also known as species distribution models).
-These statistical models typically correlate presence-absence or abundance data with biophysical characteristics to predict how ranges will differ under climate change (Elith et al. 2006; Guisan and Thuiller 2005; Guisan and Zimmermann 2000).
-Despite these models’ widespread adoption, many authors have criticized bioclimatic-envelope models as oversimplified because they lack dispersal, reproduction, species interaction, and other processes important for population dynamics (Kearney and Porter 2009; Zarnetske2012; Robinson et al. 2011).
+These statistical models typically correlate presence-absence or abundance data with biophysical characteristics to predict how species’ ranges will differ under climate change (Elith et al. 2006; Guisan and Thuiller 2005; Guisan and Zimmermann 2000).
+Despite these models’ widespread adoption, many authors have criticized bioclimatic-envelope models as oversimplified because they lack dispersal, reproduction, species interaction, and other processes important for population dynamics (Kearney and Porter 2009; Zarnetske et al. 2012; Robinson et al. 2011).